microsoft/IoT-For-Beginners/3-transport/lessons/1-location-tracking/README.md

 * Driver hours compliance - ensuring drivers only drive for their legally allowed hours based on the times they turn the engine on and off.

 These benefits can be combined - for example, combining driver hours compliance with location tracking to re-route drivers if they cannot reach their destination within their allowed driving hours.
-These can also be combined with other vehicle-specific telemetry, such as temperature data from temperature-controlled trucks, allowing vehicles to be re-routed if their current route would mean goods cannot be kept at temperature.
+These can also be combined with other vehicle-specific telemetry, such as temperature data from temperature-controlled trucks, allow vehicles to be re-routed if their current route would mean goods cannot be kept at temperature.

 > 🎓 Logistics is the process of transporting goods from one place to another, such as from a farm to a supermarket via one or more warehouses.
 A farmer packs boxes of tomatoes that are loaded onto a truck, delivered to a central warehouse, and put onto a second truck that may contain a mixture of different types of produce which are then delivered to a supermarket.